-When an actual low voltage condition occurs, as specified by the defined LVR voltage value above, and the low voltage condition keeps more than a $t{LVR}$ time, an MCU reset will be generated.
+When an actual low voltage condition occurs, as specified by one of the five defined LVR voltage values above, an MCU reset will be generated.
+The reset operation will be activated after the low voltage condition keeps more than a $t{LVR}$ time.
+The actual $t{LVR}$ value can be selected by the TLVR1~TLVR0 bits in the TLVRC register.
 In this situation the register contents will remain the same after such a reset occurs.
-The LVRF bit in the RSTFC register will be set high after the low voltage reset.

-Any register value, other than the four values above, will also result in the generation of an MCU reset.
+Any register value, other than 11110000B and the five defined LVR values above, will also result in the generation of an MCU reset.
 The reset operation will be activated after a delay time, tSRESET.
 However in this situation the register contents will be reset to the POR value.
-The LRF bit in the RSTFC register will be set high after this reset.